robertmartin8/PyPortfolioOpt/README.md

 *Disclaimer: nothing about this project constitues investment advice, and the author bears no responsibiltiy for your subsequent investment decisions.
 Please refer to the [license](https://github.com/robertmartin8/PyPortfolioOpt/blob/master/LICENSE.txt) for more information.*

-## Project principles and design decisions

-- It should be easy to swap out individual components of the optimisation process with the user's proprietary improvements.
-- User-friendliness is **everything**.
-- There is no point in portfolio optimisation unless it can be practically applied to real asset prices.
-- Everything that has been implemented should be tested.
-- Inline documentation is good: dedicated (separate) documentation is better.
-The two are not mutually exclusive.
-- Formatting should never get in the way of good code: because of this I have deferred **all** formatting decisions to [Black](https://github.com/ambv/black).
-Initially, some of its decisions irritated me, but it is extremely consistent and actually quite elegant.

-## Advantages over existing implementations

-- Includes both classical methods (Markowitz 1952), and more recent developments (covariance shrinkage), as well as experimental features such as L2-regularised weights.
-- Native support for pandas dataframes: easily input your daily prices data.
-- Clear and comprehensive [documentation](https://pyportfolioopt.readthedocs.io/en/latest/), hosted on ReadTheDocs.
-- Extensive practical tests, which use real-life data.
-- Easy to combine with your own proprietary strategies and models.
-- Robust to missing data, and price-series of different lengths (e.g FB data only goes back to 2012, whereas AAPL data goes back to 1980).

 ## An overview of classical portfolio optimisation methods

 Harry Markowitz's 1952 paper is the undeniable classic, which turned portfolio optimisation from an art into a science.
 The key insight is that by combining assets with different expected returns and volatilities, one can decide on a mathematically optimal allocation which minimises the risk for a target return – the set of all such optimal portfolios is referred to as the **efficient frontier**.